 Leave the Top Up: This piece of advice goes to all the convertible owners out there.
 Leaving the top down for long periods of time can develop creases and additional damage your top.
 This is especially true in colder climates.
 Close your vents too in case any pests decide they need a warm place to camp out.

 Update Auto Insurance: When it comes to auto insurance be sure that your coverage is updated to include Storage Rentals of America as the location your vehicle is being stored at.

 Worry-Free Car Storage Solutions

-The benefits of storing your car with Storage Rentals of America include:
+Rest assured your vehicle will be safe when you store with us.
+Benefits of storing your car with Storage Rentals of America include:

 - Clean, well-lit, and affordable storage units.
 Utilize our large storage units for additional protection from the elements or park your car outside no matter the size of your vehicle.

 - Flexible lease terms, which include long-term plans with excellent discounts and month-to-month plans for those needing only seasonal or temporary storage.